stellalc7/beat-connection/README.md

-## <a href="https://beatconnection.herokuapp.com" target="_blank"></a>, our beat connections ♡
+### Overview
-Beat Connection invites you to search cities, and listen to streams around the world.
-You'll also find the local time, weather, and top headline wherever you are.
+Beat Connection is data exploration.
+Search cities, and listen to streams around the world.
+You'll also find the local top headline, weather, and time wherever you are.

+Behold our beat connections <a href="https://beatconnection.herokuapp.com" target="_blank">here</a>.

 <p align='center'>
   <img width="800" alt="Screenshot 2022-02-03 at 01 41 42" src="https://user-images.githubusercontent.com/17345270/152293814-fe013df6-ab65-4f9f-b51f-3cad8f18b038.png">
 </p>

 ### Technologies
-- NodeJS, ExpressJS, HTML, CSS
+- NodeJS
+- ExpressJS
 - Globe.GL
+- Mixcloud API
+- OpenWeatherMap API
-- APIs: Mixcloud, OpenWeatherMap, News
+- News API
+- HTML / SCSS

 ### Functionalities
-Beat Connection invites users to input cities, and utilizes the `Mixcloud API` to fetch a stream connected to that city.
+Users are invited to search a city, and the `Mixcloud API` fetches a stream connected to that city.
+An iframe is rendered on the page, so users can listen on-site.
 ```js
 searchCity.addEventListener('submit', async function(e) {
   e.preventDefault();